 A permanent classified employee may be dismissed, non-punitively disciplined, suspended, reduced in step or demoted for cause only.
-Any written notice of dismissal, suspension, reduction is step or demotion sent to an employee shall include a statement advising <a href="https://himpherthem.org/himpher
+Any written notice of dismissal, suspension, reduction is step or demotion sent to an employee shall include a statement advising them of the right to be represented by the union concerning the disciplinary action.